August 27, 2019

 PM Johnson urged to ‘reinvigorate buy-to-let’ by introducing tax changes

-Boris Johnson is being urged to do more to support investment in the private rented sector, as research shows that a significant number of landlords are exiting the buy-to-let market.
+Boris Johnson is being to urged to do more to support investment in the private rented sector, as research shows that a significant number of landlords are exiting the buy-to-let market.

 Tax and regulation changes continue to have a negative impact on the buy-to-let market, with many landlords selling their buy-to-let properties.